 This article will explain how to use Product Page Optimization and Custom Product Pages both.
 So let’s get started!

 How to use product page optimization for organic traffic?

-With the iOS 15 update, product page optimization will allow you to test your default product page with different app creatives - icons, screenshots and app preview videos - to determine which creative variation performs best for your mobile app or game.
-You’ll be able to compare the performance of your current visuals of your product page (control) against three different variations that could potentially improve the conversion rate of your app.
+With the iOS 15 update, product page optimization allows you to test your default product page with different app creatives - icons aesthetic, screenshots and app preview videos - to determine which creative variation performs best for your mobile app or game.
+You can compare the performance of the current visuals of your product page (control) against three different variations that could potentially improve the conversion rate of your app.